 The work of the Harvard Art Museums would not be possible without the support of an international community of generous alumni and friends, including our general members and Fellows.
 Contributions help ensure that the museums remain an active, innovative center for teaching, learning, and research.

 A gift to the Harvard Art Museums’ Annual Appeal provides crucial support for daily operations while also ensuring that the museums will thrive for future generations.
 Annual support from donors helps the museums lead the field in advancing museum practice and the study and appreciation of the visual arts.

 Every gift counts.
-You can make your gift online, or for more information about the Harvard Art Museums’ Annual Appeal, contact Lila Kanner, Director of Major Gifts and Strategic Initiatives, at 617-495-9980.
+You can make your gift online, or for more information about the Harvard Art Museums’ Annual Appeal, contact Thomas Woodward, Director of Institutional Advancement, at 617-384-7317.

 Expanding Vision: The Plan for the Harvard Art Museums

 In 2008, the Harvard Art Museums embarked upon a major renovation and expansion of the historic facility at 32 Quincy Street, to be supported by the largest capital campaign in the institution’s history.
 The campaign, “Expanding Vision: The Plan for the Harvard Art Museums,” seeks to raise $265 million through private philanthropy to fund construction and renovation costs, as well as to provide endowment resources to sustain and enhance expanded programming in the new museums.
 As of September 2014, over $245 million has been committed in gifts and pledges toward the campaign goal by many generous donors and university benefactors.